Poly-Haven/polyhavenassets/README.md

 ## Usage

 1. After enabling the add-on, [add a new Asset Library](https://file.coffee/u/sPrJY2-9578l2WjmmOA3n.png) in your preferences called `Poly Haven`.
+This is where assets will be downloaded to.
 2. Open the asset browser editor and select the Poly Haven library at the top left.
 3. Click the ***Fetch Assets*** button in the header of the asset browser.
 4. After the initial download (which currently is around 3.3GB), simply drag and drop the assets into your scene.